Last Updated on August 4, 2022 by Heather

 We aren’t Scrooge McDuck, but a Disney World Trip is expensive!
 There’s no getting around that fact.
-But there are some pretty easy ways that you can do Disney World on the cheap and make your trip (possibly) significantly less expensive overall.
+But there are some pretty easy ways that you can do a Walt Disney World trip on a budget and make your trip (possibly) significantly less expensive overall.

 But there are plenty of tips and tricks that we have learned over the years to make your Disney trip much more affordable and thus, that much more enjoyable.

 Every time we go to Disney World we find new ways to save a few bucks.
 Because nobody likes getting to that last day at Disney and not having the money that they want to be able to spend on a souvenir or two.

 Everyone wants to know how people can afford Disney vacations all the time.
 They see friends or family members going once a year or even more often.
 Well, I’m not going to sit here and tell you to run out and get a credit card.
 Because the point here is to save you money.
 Not to have you spend more of it on your Disney World Vacation.

 Some of the tips that I’m about to give you aren’t for every family and every situation.
 But for the most part, they will save you something.
 After many Disney trips from New England and a lot of trial and error, these are must know savings tips from a family who has made the trip repeatedly.

 Think about what time of year you want to go, at which Disney resort you to stay, what tickets to buy and how each of those factors affects the cost.

 Walt Disney World’s resorts have seasonal pricing, which varies greatly depending on the time of year you visit.